BharathKumarReddy2103/Azure-Zero-To-Hero/Day-13/Azure DevOps Interview Questions & Answers.md

 **Azure DevOps Interview Questions & Answers (Beginner & Advanced Level)**

-This guide includes Azure DevOps interview questions and answers for beginners, advanced professionals, and scenario-based questions that are commonly asked in MNCs Companies.
+This guide includes Azure DevOps interview questions and answers for beginners, advanced professionals and scenario-based questions that are commonly asked in MNCs Companies.

 ---